How Much Should I Spend on a Car?

 50% of Your Income Across All Vehicles

 For a household earning $50,000, that means that all the vehicles combined shouldn’t be worth more than $25,000.
-Similarly, if your family earns $100,000 per year total, the value of all of your vehicles shouldn’t be worth more than $50,000.
+Similarly, if your family earns $100,000 per year total, the total value of all of your vehicles shouldn’t be worth more than $50,000.

 36% Debt-to-Income Ratio